JSandersius/nodeServer/5-DisplayLibData/notes/notes.md

 and Genre
 records we have in the database, render this data in a template to create an HTML page, and then return it in an HTTP response.

+OK, site is running and we have the landing page
 _______________//
 (5) Book list page